-Every email client renders your campaign's HTML code in a different way, so it's helpful to know which clients your subscribers use most often.
+Every email client renders your campaign's HTML code in a different way, so it's helpful to know which clients your subscribed contacts use most often.
 Mailchimp tracks this for you in your audience stats.

 Use this information to test content and layout with Inbox Preview, and experiment with different styles.
-For instance, try to design a campaign exclusively for web browser email clients, and another for subscribers who use Outlook's desktop application.
+For instance, try to design a campaign exclusively for web browser email clients, and another for subscribed contacts who use Outlook's desktop application.

 In this article, you'll learn how to find your audience's top email clients, and send campaigns targeted to those email clients.

-- Mailchimp uses open tracking to detect subscribers' email clients, which relies on images.
-Because of this, we can't find email client information for subscribers who disable images.
+- Mailchimp uses open tracking to detect subscribed contact email clients, which relies on images.
+Because of this, we can't find email client information for subscribed contacts who disable images.

 - We track email client usage for each audience in your account.
 As you send more campaigns to the audience, you'll see more email client results in the audience stats.